ciao-group/coupled-sim-ciao/README.md

 **INSERT IMAGE**

 5. **Assign to Mesh**: Now navigate to the `DrivableCommonObject` ➡️ `CarModelCorrect` ➡️ find the 3D model of the fixed-based driving simulator.
 Drag and Drop the `MRMaterial` onto the fixed-based driving simulator.
 This will turn it full-black.
 When starting the simulation with the Varjo XR-3 headset, this black surface will render from the real-world camera feed.

+**INSERT PICTURES**

+### Overlay Hands over VR-View

+1. Start Varjo Lab Tools before starting Unity
+2. Press `Edit Mode`
+3. In `Video depth testing` ➡️ `Mode` choose `Limited Range` or `Forced Range`
+4. Set `Near` to 0,01m ; `Far` to 0,5-0,6m
+5. Now start everything as usual.
+The hands are now overlayed over the VR-Image in the chosen range. <br>
+Make your environment monotone in color and light for better tracking.

+**INSERT PICTURE**

 ## Eye tracking / Logging
+We want to track the point on which the eyes of the user focus, projected on their view of the Mixed-Reality environment.

-There is a possibility to extract the data from Unity, but that is a workaround. <br>
+For this there is a possibility to extract the data from Unity, but that is a non-efficient workaround. <br>
 There is a much better, easier and more visual implementation made directly by Varjo.
 On [Varjo's website](https://developer.varjo.com/docs/get-started/gaze-data-collection) you can find an extensive guide on it.
+This implementation uses **Varjo Base** Software to record the view from the HMD.
+The output is a video with the view from the HMD and a point showing where the eyes of the user are looking at.
+We also get an extensive eye tracking file with multiple variables ranging from  gaze coordinates to quality of eye tracking.

 ## Acknowledgments